kragen/derctuo/calcium-strengthening.md

 ### Fluorides ###

-As pointed out by Bernd Jendrissek, a fluoride replacement reaction is commonly used to harden teeth and make them more acid-resistant by converting hydroxyapatite to fluoroapatite.
+Bernd Jendrissek very graciously pointed out that a fluoride replacement reaction is commonly used to harden teeth and make them more acid-resistant by converting hydroxyapatite to fluoroapatite.
 The fluoride of calcium, fluorspar, is both harder and less water-soluble than either its